shortcut/sweden-coding-challenge-backend/README.md

 - Good coding practices.
 - Consistent coding style and formatting
 - Names and naming conventions.
-- Good use of commentsi.
+- Good use of comments.
 - Lint warnings and code smells.

 ## The End